 The Vizio M65Q6-J09 is decent for watching TV shows in bright rooms.
 It has good reflection handling if you want to use it in a room with a few lights around, but it doesn't get bright enough to fight a lot of glare.
 The interface is user-friendly, and you can cast content from your phone, but there's no app store to download any extra apps besides the pre-installed ones.
 It also has narrow viewing angles, so the image looks washed out from the sides.

 The Vizio M65Q6 is okay for sports.
 It's not a bad choice for use in well-lit rooms because it has good reflection handling, but it doesn't get very bright.
 Unfortunately, it has a slow response time that makes motion look blurry.
 It has narrow viewing angles, so it's not a good choice for watching the game with a large group of friends.
-Also, our unit has noticeable gray uniformity issues that could get distracting during sports.
+Also, it has noticeable gray uniformity issues that could get distracting during sports.

-The Vizio MQ6 is decent for gaming.
+The Vizio M6 is decent for gaming.
 It has a few gaming-oriented features like variable refresh rate support and an Auto Low Latency Mode.
 It's good for dark room gaming thanks to the high contrast and fantastic black uniformity, but it lacks a local dimming feature.
 Input lag is low for a responsive gaming experience, but it has a slow response time that makes motion look blurry.

 The Vizio M65Q6 is decent for HDR gaming.
 It has a VA panel with an outstanding contrast ratio and fantastic black uniformity.
 However, it doesn't have a local dimming feature to further deepen any blacks or make highlights stand out in HDR.
 It has VRR support and low input lag for a responsive gaming experience, but it's limited to a 60Hz panel and has a slow response time.

 The Vizio M65Q6-J09 is decent to use as a PC monitor.
 It has low input lag for a responsive desktop experience, and it displays chroma 4:4:4 with 1080p, 1440p, and 4k resolutions.
 It has good reflection handling if you want to use it in a well-lit room, but it doesn't get extremely bright.
-Sadly, our unit has gray uniformity problems with dark bands that are visible with large areas of bright colors, like on a webpage.
+Sadly, it has gray uniformity problems with dark bands that are visible with large areas of bright colors, like on a webpage.

 The Vizio MQ6 looks nearly identical to the Vizio M7 Series Quantum 2021, except it has a different stand.
 It features the same thin borders with a thicker bottom bezel.
 It has a pretty simple design and should look good in any setup.